superuserapp/superuser-cli/README.md

 # Superuser Package Manager
 ## Extend AI agents with tools, instantly

-`ibot` is the official CLI for publishing [Superuser](https://superuser.app) packages.
+`sutr` is the official CLI for publishing [Superuser](https://superuser.app) packages.
-You can use this utility to publish new packages to the Superuser package registry, available at [superuser.app/packages](https://superuser.app/packages).
+You can use this utility to publish new packages to the Superuser toolkit registry, available at [superuser.app/packages](https://superuser.app/packages).

 [Superuser](https://superuser.app) enables you to rapidly build custom